YunSangJun/datadog-backup-check/README.md

 # datadog-backup-check

-Use Datadog custom check feature to automatically check if backups are handled properly and generate an alarm if back up can not be done
+Use Datadog custom check feature to automatically check if backups are handled properly and generate an alarm if backup can not be done

 Reference : http://docs.datadoghq.com/guides/agent_checks/